 Editor’s note: Alena explains how a wireless patient monitoring solution works and shows how it can be used in healthcare organizations.
-If you are interested in using wireless patient monitoring in your organization, you are welcome to leverage ScienceSoft’s 16 years of experience in developing custom software for medical devices.
+If you are interested in using wireless patient monitoring in your organization, you are welcome to leverage ScienceSoft’s experience in developing custom software for medical devices.

 The COVID-19 pandemic has fully revealed the importance of providing remote patient monitoring, which my colleague Alena Nikuliak described in her article.
 Wireless patient monitoring technology offers excellent opportunities for it as this technology allows monitoring a patient’s condition even outside the healthcare organization and avoiding unnecessary visits and physical interactions for the benefit of both patients and medical staff.